fishcakez/sbroker/README.md

 `QueueSpec`.

-This configuration uses the `squeue_timeout` queue management module which drops requests after they have been in the queue for `200` milliseconds. `out` sets the queue to `FIFO`. `16` sets the maximum length of the queue. `drop` sets the queue to drop processes from the head of the queue (head drop) when the maximum size is reached. `Interval` sets the poll rate of the queue, which means that the maximum time between drops is `100` milliseconds.
+This configuration uses the `squeue_timeout` queue management module which drops requests after they have been in the queue for `200` `native` time units.
+`out` sets the queue to `FIFO`. `16` sets the maximum length of the queue.
+`drop` sets the queue to drop processes from the head of the queue (head drop) when the maximum size is reached. `Interval` sets the poll rate of the queue, which means that the maximum time between drops is `100` `native` time units.

 To use this `sbroker`:
 ```erlang